The Entropic Signature of Class Speciation in Diffusion Models: Numerical Experiments

-\paragraph{Class-specific feature emergence} Consistent with the theoretical analysis in Section~\ref{sec: theoretical}, we find that the entropy production is confined to a narrow interval in the intermediate stages of diffusion (Figure~\ref{fig: entropy_overview}).
-A non-zero $\dot{H}$ indicates regimes in which class posteriors fluctuate across samples, i.e., where semantic commitment is being resolved.
-Empirically, most classes exhibit a similar uni modal profile centered around a common noise range, supporting previous claims of time-localized structure generation \cite{sclocchi2024phase, li2024criticalwindows}.
+\paragraph{Class-specific feature emergence} Consistent with the theoretical analysis in Section \ref{sec: theoretical_analysis}, we find that entropy production is confined to an interval in the intermediate stages of diffusion (Figure \ref{fig: entropy_overview}).
+A non-zero entropy production indicates regimes in which class posteriors fluctuate across samples, i.e., where semantic commitment is being resolved and class competition is still active.
+Empirically, most classes exhibit a similar unimodal profile centered around a common noise range, supporting previous claims of time-localized structure generation \cite{sclocchi2024phase, li2024criticalwindows}.
 At the same time, there are systematic class-dependent deviations in the location and shape of this window.
 For example, \textit{tiger shark} exhibits an entropy production profile that is shifted toward higher noise levels and sustained over a broader interval, whereas \textit{paintbrush} peaks at substantially lower noise.
 This indicates that different classes resolve their defining semantics at different effective noise scales.
-In particular, peaks at high noise levels are consistent with semantics that are captured by coarse, low-order statistics of the conditional distribution, while peaks at lower noise levels suggest reliance on higher-frequency, fine-grained structure which is supported by the denoised predictions shown in the lower half of Figure~\ref{fig: entropy_overview} and additional examples provided in Appendix \ref{appendix: imagenet}.
+In particular, peaks at high noise levels are consistent with semantics captured by coarse, low-order statistics of the conditional distribution, while peaks at lower noise levels suggest reliance on higher-frequency, fine-grained structure which is supported by the denoised predictions shown in the lower half of Figure~\ref{fig: entropy_overview} and additional examples provided in Appendix \ref{appendix: experimental}.